 ARTS IN OUR PARK

-We nest public arts in Armstrong Park.
+We’re nesting the arts in Armstrong Park. #ArtsInOurPark

 PUBLIC ARTS

-Public arts is any artwork that is created for public spaces and made available for everyone to experience.
+Public arts is any work that is created for public spaces and made available for everyone to experience.
 It can include sculptures, murals, mosaics, installations, digital art, performances, and temporary displays.
 Public art is designed to be accessible without an entry fee and is typically placed outdoors or in community spaces like parks, sidewalks, plazas, government buildings, and transportation centers.

 The purpose of public art is to enhance the public environment, create a sense of community identity, encourage public dialogue, and bring art into everyday life.
 It can celebrate local culture and history, make shared spaces more welcoming, or inspire reflection and creativity among residents and visitors.